How to Make Pins

 I am a book maker, so these find their way into my creations.
 I clip the tiniest 1″ image to the side of a book page for decoration of to hold a small tag.
 You can also clip or pin it to a tag or pocket for embellishment.
 These are so much fun to use.

 Place a ribbon through the pin back and use as an embellishment in an altered book or a handmade card.
-They make a fun gift as well.
+They make fun gifts as well.

-I hope that you had fun learning How to Make Pins with me!!
-When I am not exploring with new and old Techniques for Mixed Media in my Graphics Fairy sandbox, I also create Photoshop Elements tutorials and craft project videos over on The Graphics Fairy Premium Membership site.
+I hope that you had fun learning how to make your own custom pins with me!
+You might also like this Shrink Plastic Button Tutorial HERE.
+When I am not exploring with new and old Techniques and DIY Methods in my Graphics Fairy sandbox, I also create Photoshop Elements tutorials and craft project videos over on The Graphics Fairy Premium Membership site.
 You can find even more of my books, mixed media art, and whimsical shenanigans on The Bookery.